hugohabicht01/sam-webapp/README.md

 # Image Anonymization Application
+**Vibe coded app, built with bolt.new**
+*Its kinda wild how quickly you can whip up a prototype to solve a specific task, with a custom built solution*

+Please don't use this repo for anything important, I take no responsibility for anything, some model built this and had to be coerced to actually get it working...
+Very impressive nevertheless

+## About
 A fullstack web application for image anonymization using Vue 3 with TypeScript and Python FastAPI.
 The application leverages the Segment Anything Model (SAM 2.1) to intelligently identify and blur selected regions in images.

 ## Features